TodePond/DreamBerd/README.md

 print(2 / 1-1)!
 ```

-This makes it possible to have a Shebang in C. Just save the C interpreter as `??` in a directory on your PATH and start your script with the following line.
+This makes it possible to have a Shebang in WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite.
+Just save your WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite interpreter as `??` in a directory on your PATH and start your script with the following line.

 ```sh
 #!/usr/bin/env ??